DarkWav/EAC/README.md

 This plugin blocks ForceGameMode, OneHit and Unkillable.

-#Warning: This Plugin may be incompatible with Genisys because it was made for ImagicalMine!
+#Warning: This Plugin may be / is incompatible with Genisys because it was made for ImagicalMine!

 # [Download Now](https://forums.imagicalmine.net/plugins/eac-evilanticheat.52/download?version=542)